Things To Do in Ruidoso

 10 min drive

 Thousands of acres of trails, camping, and wilderness.
-Cedar Creek, South Fork, and Lookout Mountain trailheads are all minutes away.
+South Fork and Lookout Mountain trailheads are minutes away.
+Check our conditions page before you go, since post-fire flood risk closes some areas in monsoon season.

 Cedar Creek Trail